-This means that at the time of document generation, if the text content under that numbered heading is pushed on to a new page as items are added/removed, the heading will also be "pulled" on to the new page.
+This means that in the process of generation, if the text under that numbered heading is appears at the top of a new page (as items are added/removed), then the heading will also be "pulled" on to the new page.

 This is a paragraph property that is set in the template using the built-in features of the template editors.